stereolabs/zed-ros2-examples/examples/zed_aruco_localization/README.md

 ## Run the example

+Call the command

+`ros2 launch zed_aruco_localization zed_aruco_loc.launch.py camera_model:=<camera_model>`

+to start the `zed_aruco_localization` node.

+The `zed_aruco_localization` node performs ArUco detection at a fixed rate by subscribing to ZED color image topics.
+When a tag is detected it calculates the camera pose with respect to it and calls the `set_pose` service of the ZED node to reset the camera pose in the "world".

 Before running the example, it is important to set the following parameters in `config/aruco_loc.yaml`:

 * `general.marker_count`: indicates how many markers are placed in the world